White noise: White noise vector

-A random vector (that is, a random variable with values in R^{n}) is said to be a white noise vector or white random vector if its components each have a probability distribution with zero mean and finite variance, and are statistically independent: that is, their joint probability distribution must be the product of the distributions of the individual components.
+A random vector (that is, a random variable with values in R^{n}) is said to be a white noise vector or white random vector if its components each have a probability distribution with zero mean and a finite variance.
+While standard signal processing definitions strictly require these variances to be identical to guarantee a perfectly flat power spectrum, broader statistical treatments sometimes only require the variances to be finite and the components to be statistically independent: that is, their joint probability distribution must be the product of the distributions of the individual components.

 A necessary (but, in general, not sufficient) condition for statistical independence of two variables is that they be statistically uncorrelated; that is, their covariance is zero.
 Therefore, the covariance matrix R of the components of a white noise vector w with n elements must be an n by n diagonal matrix, where each diagonal element R_{ii} is the variance of component w_{i}; and the correlation matrix must be the n by n identity matrix.
+(If the variances are identical, the covariance matrix simplifies to a scalar multiple of the identity matrix, $R = \sigma^2 I$).

 If, in addition to being independent, every variable in w also has a normal distribution with zero mean and the same variance $\sigma^2$, w is said to be a Gaussian white noise vector.
 In that case, the joint distribution of w is a multivariate normal distribution; the independence between the variables then implies that the distribution has spherical symmetry in n-dimensional space.
 Therefore, any orthogonal transformation of the vector will result in a Gaussian white random vector.
 In particular, under most types of discrete Fourier transform, such as FFT and Hartley, the transform W of w will be a Gaussian white noise vector, too; that is, the n Fourier coefficients of w will be independent Gaussian variables with zero mean and the same variance $\sigma^2$.